abmajum/terraform_aws_sso_user_group/README.md

 # Managing Identity Store Users and Groups with Terraform
 Perform all the actions in the ```terraform``` directory.<br>
-To add users,groups and adding users in groups do changes in ```terraform.tfvars```
+To add users,groups and adding users in groups do changes in corresponding files.
-- For adding users
+- For adding users edit `terraform/users.auto.tfvars`
 ```agsl
 users = [
     {